1qubit-org/starface-modules/bin/module-reloader/README.md

 The `methodName` tag is the RPC entrypoint name, which is the name of the moduleReloader instance you created before followed by `.reload`, e.g. `1qb.moduleReloader.reload`.

 There are two parameters to be set.
 The first is `paramModuleID` which has to be set to the id value of the module which should be reloaded by the moduleReloader module (this module).
 The second parameter `paramModuleVersion` is optional.
 By default (`-1`) it increments the module version to the next higher number (e.g. from 10 to 11).
-You can pass an any `integer` you like to set your own version number.
+You can pass any `integer` you like to set your own version number.

 ```